hmxmilohax/rb3-pc/readme.md

 	*   You didn't read the guide and did not install Rock Band 3 Deluxe, which fixes this.

 *   **_"I cannot use Automatic Calibration in System Settings."_**
-	*   Automatic Calibration only works for PS3 guitar controllers with passthrough.
+	*   Automatic Calibration only works for PS3 Rock Band guitar/bass controllers with passthrough.

 *   **_"My game gets stuck when naming a character or band."_**
-	*   This shouldn't be happening on the latest version of RPCS3.
-That being said, I'd suggest doing any sort of character customization on a typing keyboard or a regular game controller as some instrument controllers don't have enough buttons to use the on-screen keyboard.
+	*   This seems to vary by controller.
+Try using the whammy or effects switch if you have it.
+I'd also suggest doing any sort of character customization on a typing keyboard or a regular game controller as some instrument controllers don't have enough buttons to use the on-screen keyboard.
+You can try disabling the Native Interface as mentioned in [[the Emulator section of Custom Configuration]](#emulator).

 *   **_"Scrolling through the library has long pauses."_**
 	*   You didn't read the guide and did not set the “Network Status” to “Connected” in the [[Network tab when setting up the Custom Configuration]](#network) for Rock Band 3.